New Mexico Supreme Court rules to allow same-sex marriage

 "We haven't announced our wedding because we wanted it to be legal in the whole state.
 That was our goal," Hanna said.

+The ruling goes into effect immediately, said Phil Sisneros, spokesman for state Attorney General Gary King, a Democrat, and lawyers from the plaintiffs' legal team.

+"The attorney general is very pleased with the court's ruling and feels that it's something that a great deal of New Mexicans have been waiting for," Sisneros said.

-(Additional reporting by Edith Honan in New York; Writing by Alex Dobuzinskis; Editing by Cynthia Johnston, Jeffrey Benkoe, Leslie Adler, Matthew Lewis and Eric Walsh)
+(Additional reporting by Edith Honan in New York; writing by Alex Dobuzinskis; editing by Cynthia Johnston, Jeffrey Benkoe, Leslie Adler and Matthew Lewis)